matt-cook/corpchaps.com/about.md

 permalink: about/
 menu: about
 ---
-Welcome to the Corporate Chaplaincy Consulting website, where our mission is **to mentor and equip emerging corporate chaplains.**
+Welcome to the Corporate Chaplaincy Consulting website, where **our mission is to mentor and equip emerging workplace chaplains.**

 In the midst of our fractured, high-stress world, people need a safe place to talk through problems.
 Even more, they need someone to walk with them in the midst of difficult circumstances.